justbetter/magento2-akeneo-bundle/README.md

 # Magento2 Akeneo Bundle

-This Magento2 extension made by JustBetter extends the [Akeneo Connector](https://github.com/akeneo/magento2-connector-community) (the default Akeneo connector extension that allows you to import productdata from Akeneo to Magento2).
+This Magento2 extension made by JustBetter extends the [Akeneo Connector](https://github.com/akeneo/magento2-connector-community) with several features you can enable/disable, so you can configure for example customer tier-price attributes and different product Tax classes within the Akeneo connector configuration.

-The following configurable options are included in the JustBetter Akeneo Bundle extension:
+The following features are included in the JustBetter Akeneo Bundle extension:

 | Bundle extension                                      | Description                                                                                   |
 | ----------------------------------------------------- | --------------------------------------------------------------------------------------------- |